 If you're a parent or caregiver supporting a child who struggles to initiate tasks, remember you're not alone.
 Contact mental health professionals, educators, or support groups for additional guidance and resources tailored to your child's needs.

 Together, we can empower our children to conquer challenges and embrace their journey toward mastery of productivity.
-Download a Parent Kit today to unlock your child’s behavior, attention, and learning with science-backed solutions!
+Check out our Executive Functioning Toolkit to help your child complete tasks and access evidence-based tools proven to help boost your child’s attention and executive functioning skills.

 What are task initiation strategies for adults?